BMGhack/ureport/README.md

 - Primarily used HTML & Javascript.
 PHP is used only for forwarding open311.
 - Focused more on the usability & responsive design.

+## Issues
+- Auto Refreshing of layout has been disable.
+Currently, if the page is manually resized after pageload - popup is not placed on the right location.

 ## Directory
 ```
 ureport